dothanhtrung/bevy-text-edit/README.md

 ### Component

-Insert component `TextEditable` and `Interaction` into any text entity that needs to be editable.
+Insert component `TextEditable` and `Interaction` into any text entity that needs to be editable:

 ```rust
 commands.spawn((
     TextEditable, // Mark text is editable